 There are several sources for distributors too.
 You can go the wholesale or specialty outlet path or use platforms like Craigslist or Ebay.

 Search Google and navigate the local and national results.
 Prices vary, so a little due diligence is wise.
 Depending on your budget of course, you may look at new or used inventory.

 Since you will be spending a fair amount of cash, use caution before pulling out your credit card.
 Compare and consider the following:

 • Seller references

 6. How to stock products.

 The next tip is reviewing your state requirements.
 Today, healthy eating is promoted everywhere.
 And that is a good thing.
 Know exactly how much space to set aside for these healthier options.

 Often healthier choices will cost a bit more.
 But as a rule, make certain that the wholesale contacts that you make are giving you their best price.
 I don’t have to tell you that saving money here is vital to your bottom line.

-Starting a vending business on you own is doable.
+Kicking off your new venture on you own is doable.
 With the list of tips above you’ll be a success.
 Earn the trust of a building owner or manager, and you’re off to the races.

 But just like starting a janitorial franchise, you can do the same here.
 So, if you don’t want to begin from scratch you don’t have to.
 Franchises like Healthy You have been around since 2000, and do not charge a royalty or franchise fee.